Safaris – South Luangwa National Park

 South Luangwa National Park is a world-famous safari destination and offers some of the best guides in Africa!
 The area is known as the birth-place of walking safaris and is one of few parks in Africa that allow night safaris.
 Wildlife Camp’s professional guides lead a variety of activities, ensuring that you’ll leave Zambia with a true and authentic experience.

-Two activities per day is included for our full-board clients and it as easy as telling us the day before what you want to do.
-Self-catering clients and campers are more than welcome to book and activities on a pay-as-you go basis.
+Two activities per day are included for our full-board clients and it’s as easy as telling us the day before what you want to do.
+Self-catering clients and campers are more than welcome to book any activities on a pay-as-you-go basis.

 For our full-board clients, lunch is served shortly after returning from the morning safari.

-Wildlife Camp’s walking safaris operate during the dry season June through October and are a completely different way of experiencing Mother Nature.
+Wildlife Camp’s walking safaris operate during the dry season, June through October, and are a completely different way of experiencing Mother Nature.
 Walking quietly through the veld, you can explore close up the fascinating insect and plant world.
-You’ll experience that giraffe suddenly seem taller than when you last viewed them for a safari vehicle.
+You’ll experience that giraffe suddenly seem taller than when you last viewed them from a safari vehicle.
 What is meant by the ‘little five’?
 Which animal does that footprint belong to?
 Why are the monkeys taking apart that big pile of droppings?

-Our guides are accompanied by an obligatory armed scouts assigned by the Zambian Wildlife Authority for any walking safaris conducted in-or outside the National Park.
+Our guides are accompanied by an obligatory armed scout assigned by the Zambian Wildlife Authority for any walking safaris conducted in or outside the National Park.
 The safety regulations of the park dictate that children under the age of 12 cannot take part in walking safaris.
 In addition to the National Park walking safaris, we offer walks on our private property.
-This area is the same as the National Park, and wild animals are as common here as in the park proper, since they cross the river from the park to our camp.
+This area is the same as the National Park, and wild animals are as common here as in the park since they cross the river from the park to our camp.

 Tea and coffee are provided on your walking safaris.
 The walking safaris sets off at 06.00hrs and return around 10.00hrs.
 Afternoon walks or revised times can be discussed with management.
 Or, why not go on an overnight walk to our Bushcamp…